 Academic centers of addiction research in Massachusetts include:

-- Boston University School of Public Health - Social and Behavioral Sciences - Judith Bernstein
+- Boston University School of Public Health - Community Health Sciences - Judith Bernstein

 - Cambridge Health Alliance/Harvard Medical School Division of Addiction - Brief Addiction Science Information Source, Howard Shaffer, Director; and William McAuliffe (estimating treatment need)